jalinmayberry/Home-SOC-Lab/PART 1.md

     ![image 4](https://github.com/user-attachments/assets/8681d395-3b11-4d9e-93a9-b0ed47b0e6e5)

-3. I utilized Docker to deploy my worker node so feel free to follow along since we installed docker earlier.
+3. I utilized Docker to deploy my Worker node so feel free to follow along since we installed Docker earlier.
 The bootstrap script will populate to the right of your configuration tabs.
     1. An aspect of this script will need some further editing.
 I found that by default, all ports are closed unless specified during the run script.
-        1. `-p 9000:9000` opens port 9000 for both the container and the host which is used for Cribl UI and bootstrapping worker nodes from an on-prem leader node.
+        1. `-p 9000:9000` opens port 9000 for both the container and the host which is used for Cribl UI and bootstrapping Worker nodes from an on-prem Leader node.
         2. More context on ports can be found [here](https://docs.cribl.io/stream/ports/)

        ![image 5](https://github.com/user-attachments/assets/a28bdaec-aa68-40f9-9379-c4fa7b898bd1)

     2. you can open the rest of the necessary ports via additional -p <port:port> args in your script, or you can use my Portainer method.
-4. After you’ve deployed the script on your Raspberry Pi, you should see your worker node populate the list
+4. After you’ve deployed the script on your Raspberry Pi, you should see your Worker node populate the list

 ![image 6](https://github.com/user-attachments/assets/96944189-c474-45cc-9334-04a2912f70e0)

-1. Now, before we do anything further, hop over to Portainer on the machine you deployed your worker node via https://<host_ip>:9443
+1. Now, before we do anything further, hop over to Portainer on the machine you deployed your Worker node via https://<host_ip>:9443
     1. don’t worry about the certificate error (if you see one) for now.

   ![image 7](https://github.com/user-attachments/assets/3a09179b-ab18-40f0-b325-da5dce2a1466)

-2. Portainer is the graphical method of managing your docker containers and what we can do here is open additional ports pretty quickly and redeploy the worker image.
+2. Portainer is the graphical method of managing your docker containers and what we can do here is open additional ports pretty quickly and redeploy the Worker image.
     1. navigate to “cribl-worker” or whatever you named your container in the original bootstrap script.
     2. click on “Duplicate/Edit”
         1. Here we will see port mapping options.
 Syslog standardizes on 514 for conventional systems but I have elected to use non-standard/non-privileged ports.
 If your source supports it, I’d recommend opening a custom port to avoid interfering with other sources and reduce the need for pre-processing data blobs.
     3. click on “Map additional port” and toggle TCP or UDP for each one.
 TCP is more reliable while UDP is faster.
         1. *14 = Syslog
         2. 8088 = Splunk HTTP Event Collector (HEC)
-        3. 9000 = Cribl UI & bootstrapping worker nodes
+        3. 9000 = Cribl UI & bootstrapping Worker nodes
         4. 10300 = Cribl TCP which is toggled by default in the Cribl TCP destination configuration window but you can choose another port as well.
-    4. click on “Deploy the container” to redeploy the worker node.
+    4. click on “Deploy the container” to redeploy the Worker node.

 ![image 8](https://github.com/user-attachments/assets/a1b51ecd-38d1-492b-abfd-64836162922b)